janbridley/janbridley/README.md

  <!--- Style is based on the excellent profile at https://github.com/hedyhli/hedyhl --->

-Here are a few of my projects!
+Here are a few visualizations that make use of code I've developed!

 ### janbridley/svg3d